davy7125/polyphone/en/manual/soundfont-editor/tools/preset-tools.md

 In the case where a preset calls several instruments and samples simultaneously when a key is struck, this tool will merge, for each note, all the samples played.
 The result is a new preset that plays only one sample per key, thus reducing the CPU load required to run the preset.

 The options defined in the image below will make the tool simulate every 3 notes a 5-second key press.
 The audio recording will be in stereo and the release will not be recorded.
-The samples thus created will then be looped using the [auto-loop tool](manual/soundfont-editor/tools/sample-tools.md#doc_autoloop) and the instrument containing all these samples will be named "Cymbale III".
+The samples thus created will then be looped using the [auto-loop tool](manual/soundfont-editor/tools/sample-tools.md#doc_autoloop) and the instrument containing all these samples will be named “Cymbale III”.

 **Note:** using the auto loop option will remove the release part and slighly decrease the sustained duration of each sample.